pruthak28/FlightPathTracker/README.md

 ## Conclusion
 By using a topological sort approach with error handling and cycle detection, you can ensure that the solution is robust and can handle complex scenarios effectively.
-Also, This approach provides clear error messages and maintains the integrity of the flight path calculation.
+This approach provides clear error messages and maintains the integrity of the flight path calculation.